front-end-intermediate/session-2/readme.md

   },
 ```

-Or, on a Windows PC:
+Or, cross platform, for a Mac or Windows PC:

 ```js
 "start": "browser-sync start --server \"app\" --files \"app\""